Corgam/SS23_ADSP_TCF/README.md

 1. Install [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/) and run the Docker Daemon (for Ubuntu follow the [Docker Guide](https://docs.docker.com/engine/install/ubuntu/) and the [Docker Compose Guide](https://docs.docker.com/compose/install/linux/)).
 2. Install Git and clone this repository (`git clone https://github.com/Corgam/SS23_ADSP_TCF`)
 3. Inside the root folder run `npm run deploy`, which will deploy all necessary Docker containers (including FE, BE and all microservices).
+Make sure that the Docker Service is running.

 - Frontend is hosted at `localhost:8080`
 - Backend Public API (Express.js) server is hosted at `localhost:40000`, with Swagger end-points documentation accessible at `localhost:40000/docs`.